microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 + Multiple Azure AD users to simulate user and/or administrator access to the FHIR service

 ## Getting Started
 Before setting up FHIR-Proxy for Consent Opt Out filtering, you will need to configure FHIR-Proxy authentication to securely connect with the FHIR service.
-For a general overview of the role that FHIR-Proxy plays with FHIR service, review the section below.
+Read the section below for a general overview of the role that FHIR-Proxy plays with FHIR service.

 > Note: Within the 2023 fiscal year, the FHIR-Proxy Function App in its current form will be deprecated.
 The app’s features and functionality will be integrated into AHDS FHIR service and other Azure resources.